Sidharth-Singh10/CargoCut/README.md

 - Automatic partitioning based on 36-month intervals
 - Future table for URLs with expiry > 36 months

+### Partitioning Strategy:

+The shortened_urls table is partitioned by month-year basis to facilitate efficient cleanup of expired URLs.
+This allows us to:

+- Drop entire partitions of expired URLs when all URLs in that partition are expired
+- Run maintenance tasks only on specific partitions rather than the entire table
+- Partition pruning improves recent URL query performance by allowing PostgreSQL to scan only the current month's partition (which likely contains most actively accessed URLs), keeping this "hot" data in memory, maintaining smaller indexes for faster lookups, and reducing lock contention between read/write operations.

+Partitioning by month is superior to traditional row-by-row deletion because it allows for bulk partition drops, which are nearly instantaneous operations regardless of partition size, avoiding the heavy I/O, transaction logging, and index maintenance overhead of individual DELETE operations.
+Additionally, this approach prevents table fragmentation and reduces the need for frequent VACUUM operations, maintaining consistent query performance as the database grows.
+At the same time, it's highly useful in replication environments like we are using with CloudNative PG, with near <100ms average replication lag even for heavy datasets.

 # Quotient Filter: A Brief Overview

 A **Quotient Filter** is a **probabilistic data structure** that is used for efficient membership testing, similar to **Bloom Filters**, but with some key differences.
 It is space-efficient, meaning it uses less memory for storing elements, and is particularly effective for applications requiring fast lookups with a small memory footprint.